 ITF work on Gender in Transport

 Transport plays an important role in providing access to opportunities for citizens.
-Good mobility policies aim to bring education and health care, jobs and leisure activities within the reach of as many people as possible.
-Ultimately, universal access is an important key to societies that leave no one behind and enable all citizens to participate and contribute.
+Good mobility policies aim to bring education and health care, jobs and leisure activities within reach of as many people as possible.
+Ultimately, universal access is essential to foster societies that leave no one behind and enable all citizens to participate and contribute.

 In the transport workforce, women are dramatically underrepresented.
 Only 22% of transport employees in the European Union are female.
-In the Asia-Pacific region, women are typically found in fewer than 20% of transport jobs.
+In the Asia-Pacific region, women typically have fewer than 20% of all transport jobs.
 Women are particularly rare in senior roles in the transport, logistics and infrastructure sectors.
 In the United States, for example, only 14% of these roles are filled by women.
-As a result gender perspectives are less likely to be considered in decision-making.
-To cope with projected shortages of qualified staff and to better respond to the specific needs of women as users, the transport sector will need to attract, retain and train women at all levels.
+As a result, gender perspectives are less likely to be considered in decision-making.
+To cope with projected shortages of qualified staff and better respond to women's specific needs as users, the transport sector will need to attract, retain and train women at all levels.

 The gender dimension of transport is a rich field for scientific investigation and policy improvement.
 Addressing gender issues in transport will benefit not only women but all transport users, by encouraging a user-centric approach to provide high levels of accessibility.
 The ITF is strongly engaged in this issue, working with partners in governments, international organisations, academia and the private sector.